nedbat/coveragepy/doc/trouble.rst

 Things that don't work
 ----------------------

-There are a number of popular modules, packages, and libraries that prevent coverage.py from working properly:
+There are a few modules or functions that prevent coverage.py from working
+properly:

 * `execv`_, or one of its variants.
 These end the current program and replace it with a new one.
 This doesn't save the collected coverage data, so your